Gamefowl Price Guide Philippines 2026: How Much Should You Pay?

 - Refuses farm visit.
 Legit breeders are proud of their farm and happy to show it.

 - Pressure to pay immediately.
-"Last stock" or "may iba pang buyer" tactics.
+"Last stock" or "another buyer is interested" tactics.

 - No references.
 Can't provide other buyers who can vouch for them.